-4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements.

-4.2 The issues identified around not carrying out CMRAs, lacking P&Ps, PCPs and a FWRA are serious AML control environment failings, and the conduct had the potential to cause significant harm.
+- 4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 4.2 The issues identified around not having a FWRA in place, failing to determine CDD measures on a risk-sensitive basis, not carrying out CMRAs and having non-compliant PCPs are serious AML control failings.
 This also demonstrates a general culture at the firm of not assessing risk adequately.
-The firm undertakes all of its work in scope of the MLRs 2017, including over three quarters in the field of conveyancing, a high-risk area in relation to money laundering and terrorist financing.
+The firm undertakes the majority of its work in scope of the MLRs 2017, with half of it being in the field of conveyancing, a high-risk area in relation to money laundering and terrorist financing.
 This had the potential to open up the firm to an increased risk of being exploited by criminals.

-4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2007 and MLRs 2017, which the firm failed to do.

-4.4 The SRA considers that a fine is the appropriate outcome because:
+- 4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2007 and MLRs 2017, which the firm failed to do. - 4.4 The SRA considers that a fine is the appropriate outcome because: - a.

-- a.
 The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - b.
-There is no evidence of harm to consumers or third parties. - c.
-The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our desk-based review and subsequent investigation.

-4.5 The firm has cooperated fully, has admitted the breaches, shown remorse and remedied the breaches, and there is low risk or repetition.

-4.6 A fine is appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+There is no evidence of harm to consumers or third parties - c.
+The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection and subsequent investigation. - 4.5 The firm has cooperated fully, has admitted the breaches, shown remorse and remedied the breaches, and there is low risk or repetition - 4.6 A fine is appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 A financial penalty therefore meets the requirements of rule 4.1 of the Regulatory and Disciplinary Procedure Rules.